AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    The top 3 nodes are added between the 2 existing nodes, and each are connected as a separate branch.

+### Rearrange nodes

+Journeys in Journey canvas consist of a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.

+You can drag nodes on the canvas to rearrange the events and conditions of the journey.
+As you do, data updates accordingly.

+### Combine nodes

+The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

+* When you combine multiple dimension items or metrics, they are joined with OR.

+* When you combine multiple filters, they are joined with AND.

+* When you combine a date range with another component type, they are joined with AND.

+* When you combine a filter with another component type, they are joined with AND.

+You can do any of the following to combine nodes in Journey canvas:

+* From the left rail, drag a single component onto a node on the canvas.

+* From the left rail, drag multiple components simultaneously onto a node on the canvas.

+* From the left rail, drag multiple components simultaneously onto a blank area of the canvas while holding the Shift key.

+* On the canvas, select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->

+### Connect nodes

+You can connect nodes that are already on the canvas, or you can connect a node when adding it to the canvas.

+#### Connect existing nodes

+The arrow between nodes in Journey canvas determines the sequence of events in the journey.

+To connect nodes in Journey canvas:

+1. On the canvas, hover over the node that comes first in the journey sequence that you want to connect to another node.

+   4 blue dots appear on each side of the selected node.

+1. Drag any of the 4 blue dots to any of the 4 sides of the node that you want to connect to.

+   An arrow appears, connecting the 2 nodes.
+The arrow indicates the direction that people move through the journey.

+#### Connect nodes when adding a node

+When adding a node to the canvas, you can place it between two connected nodes.
+The node is added to the journey's flow between the 2 existing nodes.
+For more information, see [Add a node](#add-a-node).

 ### Change the color of a node or arrow

 You can change the color of a node or arrow on the canvas.